UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 - `INT` - as a int32_t.
 E.g., `(7/3)` yields 2
 - `FLOAT` - as 32-bit floating point value.
 E.g., `(7/3.0)` yields 2.333...
 - `BOOL` - 1 or 0 value
+- `STRING` - a string _reference_.
+These strings can use interpolation, but this interpolation is always applied at the expansion site / time.

 ### Configuration options: